itpplasma/SIMPLE/README.md

 In addition `start.dat` is either an input for given or an output for randomly generated initial conditions.
 Diagnostics for slow convergence of Newton iterations are written in `fort.6601`.

-Currently the code automatically classifies orbits as regular/chaotic after 1/10 of the tracing time.
-This will be made configurable in `simple.in` very soon.

 ## References
 When using this code for scientific publications, please cite